The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 It will be granted in competitive competition.

-The beneficiaries must have a tax domicile in the EU and, in addition, an establishment or branch located in Spanish territory.
+The beneficiaries must have a fiscal domicile in the EU and, in addition, an establishment or branch located in Spanish territory.

 The intensity of the aid will depend on the typology and size of the entity.

-Applications may be submitted through the associated Electronic Office of the Ministry for Digital Transformation and Public Service (https://sedediatid.digital.gob.es).
+Applications may be submitted through the associated Electronic Headquarters of the Ministry for Digital Transformation and Public Service (https://sedediatid.digital.gob.es).

-The Plan of Promotion of Data Spaces within the framework of this call is an initiative that aims to promote the development of projects of data spaces in strategic sectors of the economy.
+The Data Space Impetus Plan in which this call is framed is an initiative that aims to promote the development of data space projects in strategic sectors of the economy.
 This initiative is aligned with the European Data Strategy, the European Data and Data Governance Regulations and the achievement of the Single Data Market.

-For more information on the call for proposals and the submission of projects:
+For more information on the call for proposals and the submission of projects, the following resources are available: